liana-p/narrat-engine/docs/guides/customising-ui.md

   grid-template-columns: repeat(
     4,
     1fr
-  ); /* The first number in repeat is the number of desired columbns */
+  ); /* The first number in repeat is the number of desired columns */
   grid-gap: 30px 30px; /* Space between elements */
 }
 ```

-.skill-display: The individual tile for a skill
+`.skill-display`: The individual tile for a skill

 ![Dialog container](./css/elements/skill-display.png)

-.skill-title
+`.skill-title`

 ![Dialog container](./css/elements/skill-title.png)

-.skill-xp-container and .skill-xp-bar: skill-xp-container is the background of the xp progress bar, whereas skill-xp-bar is the inner bar that gets filled depending on the amount of xp
+`.skill-xp-container` and `.skill-xp-bar`: skill-xp-container is the background of the xp progress bar, whereas skill-xp-bar is the inner bar that gets filled depending on the amount of xp

-.skill-xp-text is also the text of the xp
+`.skill-xp-text` is also the text of the xp

 ![Dialog container](./css/elements/skill-xp.png)

-.skill-level
+`.skill-level`

 ![Dialog container](./css/elements/skill-level.png)